Laws, Regulations and Annotations

 (8) "Local product" means any item, including food, other than freight, mail, or a package to which postage has been affixed.

-(9) "Marketplace" means a physical or electronic place, including, but not limited to, a store, booth, internet website, catalog, television or radio broadcast, or a dedicated sales software application, where a marketplace seller sells or offers for sale tangible personal property for delivery in this state regardless of whether the tangible personal property, marketplace seller, or marketplace has a physical presence in this state.
+(9) "Marketplace" means a physical or electronic place, including, but not limited to, a store, booth, internet website, catalog, television or radio broadcast, or a dedicated sales software application, where marketplace sellers sell or offer for sale tangible personal property for delivery in this state regardless of whether the tangible personal property, marketplace sellers, or marketplace has a physical presence in this state.

 (10) "Marketplace facilitator" means a person who contracts with marketplace sellers to facilitate for consideration, regardless of whether deducted as fees from the transaction, the sale of the marketplace seller’s products through a marketplace operated by the person or a related person and who does both of the following: